3k-dome/bwl-wordle/README.md

 ## game concept
 1. not a typical clone but game logic remains the same
-2. exdpanded by addtional settings which change difficulty
+2. expanded by addtional settings which change difficulty
 3. random word length between x and y letters chosen each day
 4. daily and global scoreboard
     1. fair and dynamic scoring symstem